 Kristin Dunlap-Little, Financial Manager/ Director of Community Affairs & Special Events

 Kristin Dunlap Little is a third generation San Antonian.
 She graduated from the University of North Texas with Bachelor’s degree in Biology with a minor in Chemistry.
 After working in multiple cities in Texas, she returned to San Antonio to begin a 15 year career in Special Events and Business Management.
 Through the years she has worked with many national and local entities.
-The NBA, John Deere, Great West LIfe and Sprint are just a few.
-In her role with Solar San Antonio she will managing all financial components of the organization as well as leading the creativity and production of special events and community affairs.
+The NBA, John Deere, Great West Life and Sprint are just a few.
+In her role with Solar San Antonio she manages all financial components of the organization as well as leading the creativity and production of special events and community affairs.

 Rozina has a Bachelor’s Degree from the University of Illinois and a Master of Science Degree in Environment and Sustainable Development from University College London.
 Since living in Texas, she has been organizing workshops and camps for high school students to inspire environmental consciousness among young people.
 At the same time, she believes that to instill lasting change, policy makers, businesses, and all citizens must be engaged.
 As the policy analyst, Rozina researches bills and policies that allow solar energy to thrive as a viable energy source.

 Devon recently graduated from Trinity University with a double major in Environmental Studies and Spanish.
 She is from Phoenix, AZ, and took a year off between high school and college to volunteer in Honduras and New Zealand.
 Her volunteer projects included cleaning beaches, building homes, and eradicating non-native species.
 In addition to that year of volunteering, Devon has also volunteered throughout Latin America, including Panama, Mexico, and Costa Rica.
 As a Research Associate at Solar San Antonio, Devon is responsible for our monthly newsletter, establishing administrative resources, and assisting in the production of public events.